bayzip/redis-docker/README.md

 # redis-docker
-Redis image for docker build based on alpine
+Redis image for docker build based on alpine.
+This redis build for cached session login user.